AOSSIE-Org/Info/GSoC-Ideas/2026/MiniChain.md

 * Develop a fully functional minimal blockchain in Python, with all the expected components: peer-to-peer networking, consensus, mempool, ledger, ...

-* Bonus task: add Python-based smart contracts to the blockchain.
+* Bonus task: add smart contracts to the blockchain.

 Candidates are expected to refine these tasks in their GSoC proposals.
 It is encouraged that you develop an initial prototype during the application phase.